 Trafalgar real estate guide & listings for sale

-It remains relatively quiet in Trafalgar, as there are very few pedestrians.
-Parks are sparse, resulting in them being occasionally challenging to get to from the majority of locations in this part of the town.
-Still, there are a few green spaces nearby for residents to relax in.
+It is relatively quiet in Trafalgar, due to the presence of very few people out and about on the streets.
+Parks are sparse, making it occasionally hard to access them from numerous locations in this part of the town.
+Still, there are a few public green spaces close by for residents to explore.

 This area is very car friendly.
 It is a rather short car ride to the nearest highway, such as Highway 401, from any location in this neighbourhood, and it is especially convenient to park.
 In contrast, the public transit service in this part of Milton is not very frequent.
 Nonetheless, there are a few bus lines passing through the neighbourhood.
 It is very challenging for people travelling on foot to navigate Trafalgar as running common errands is very inconvenient.
 The bicycle is a rather poor method of transportation in Trafalgar as there are a fair number of elevation changes, and there are very few bike lanes.

 The predominance of single detached homes in the housing stock of Trafalgar is an important part of its character.
 About 30% of properties in this neighbourhood were built in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
 This area offers mainly four or more bedroom and three bedroom homes.
 Around 85% of the population of this neighbourhood own their home while the remainder are renters.

 Home buyers in Trafalgar usually have to turn to a vehicle to travel to the nearest supermarket.
 There are also a few options for those who care about restaurants within walking distance.
 With respect to education, there are no high schools and no primary schools in this part of the town.
 Moreover, parents and their kids may find it very hard to get to daycares on foot.